SWC-OSG-Workshop/2017-05-17-JLAB/novice/DHTC/01-IntroGrid.md

     or read our Developing High-Throughput Applications guide.</li>
 <li>   Input and output data for each job should be < 10 GB to allow them to be
     transferred in by the jobs, processed and returned to the submit node.
-Note that the OSG Connect Virtual Cluster does not have a global shared file system, so jobs with such dependencies will not work.</li>
+Note that the OSG Virtual Cluster does not have a global shared file system, so jobs with such dependencies will not work.</li>
 <li>   No shared filesystem.
 Jobs must transfer all executables, input data, and
     output data.
 HTCondor can transfer the files for you, but you will have to identify and list the files in your HTCondor job description file. </li>
 </ul>

-## Computation that is NOT a good match for OSG Connect
+## Computation that is NOT a good match for OSG

-The following are examples of computations that are NOT good matches for OSG Connect:
+The following are examples of computations that are NOT good matches for
+OSG:
 <ul>
 <li>   Tightly coupled computations, for example MPI based communication, will
-    not work well on OSG Connect due to the distributed nature of the infrastructure.</li>
+    not work well on OSG due to the distributed nature of the infrastructure.</li>
 <li>   Computations requiring a shared file system will not work, as there is
-    no shared filesystem between the different clusters on OSG Connect.</li>
+    no shared filesystem between the different clusters on the OSG.</li>
 <li>   Computations requiring complex software deployments or proprietary software
     are not a good fit.
 There is limited support for distributing software to the compute clusters, but for complex software, or licensed software, deployment can be a major task.</li>
 </ul>

-##How to get help using OSG Connect
+##How to get help using OSG

-Please contact user support staff at [connect-support@uchicago.edu](mailto:connect-support@uchicago.edu).
+Please contact user support staff at [user-support@opensciencegrid.org](mailto:user-support@opensciencegrid.org).

 <h2> Available Resources on OSG </h2>